This post may contain affiliate links.

 - large pinch crushed red pepper flakes

-- 1 large bunch Italian Kale sliced crosswise into thin ribbons
+- 2 large bunches Italian Kale sliced crosswise into thin ribbons

 - Meanwhile, heat a large skillet over medium-high heat.
 Add bacon; cook and stir until crisp, about 5 minutes.
 Add garlic; cook and stir just until fragrant, about 30 seconds.
 Add kale; cook and stir until kale is mostly tender, 8 to 10 minutes.
 Season to taste with salt and freshly ground black pepper.

-- Divide kale between two plates and top each with a chicken thigh.
+- Divide kale between 4 plates and top each with 2 chicken thighs.
 Serve with lemon wedges.